christianaistleitner/graalvm-native-image-verbose-gc-visualizer/README.md

 # Verbose GC Log Visualizer for GraalVM Native Image

-When executing a native image, the options `-XX:+VerboseGC -XX:+PrintGCTimes -XX:+TraceHeapChunks` can be used to print detailed information on garbage collection.
+When executing a native image, the options `-XX:+VerboseGC -XX:+PrintGCTimes -XX:+TraceHeapChunks -XX:+PrintHeapShape`
+can be used to print detailed information on garbage collection.

 The goal of this Project is to graphically visualize and digest the verbose output and, ultimately,